Respected by all

 The Distinguished Fellow panel will review nominee attributes across five categories: ethics, distinction, leadership, inspiration and contribution.
 For further information on these categories, please see the updated Distinguished Fellow Guidelines.
 Anyone nominating someone for Distinguished Fellowship is asked to provide comment and examples on how the candidate displays attributes across all five categories.

-- August – Applications/nominations open from 15 August–16 September
+- June – Applications/nominations open from early June to Friday 1 September

 - November – Successful applicants/nominees contacted

-- February – Fellowships announced publicly and awarded at Fellows' Dinner
+- March – Fellowships awarded at the Fellows' dinner

 To apply for Fellowship, you'll need three sponsors, including two current Engineering New Zealand Fellows or Distinguished Fellows (one of whom will be the Lead Sponsor).
 To find a Fellow or Distinguished Fellow, go to Find an Engineer and search on ‘Fellow’ or ‘Distinguished Fellow’.